ElenaCherpakova/HTML-CSS-JavaScript/mapty_app/README.md

 # Mapty App
-Mapty is a vanilla JavaScript application that interacts with the Leaflet library and display Map.
+Mapty is a workout tracking application built using vanilla JavaScript that interacts with the Leaflet library and renders a map.
 This app allows a user to create and save workouts.
 The workouts are saved in local storage and can be viewed on a map.

 ## Technologies